-A complaint can be from a resident.
-Complaints can be made in person, via email, telephone or through any other communication channels such as social media.
-An advocate who has been authorised to make a complaint on their behalf.
-SLH will accept complaints from family members, carers, power of attorney's, solicitors or advocates if a persons disability or mental capacity is a barrier.
-Complaints are also accepted via "designated persons" such as a local councillor, and UK MP or from the Tenants' Committee.
-Complaints can also be made online on the SLH website.
+A complaint can be made by a resident, customer or a third party such as an advocate who has been authorised to make a complaint on their behalf.
+SLH will accept complaints from family members, carers, power of attorney's, solicitors or advocates if a person requests or if disability or mental capacity is a barrier.
+Complaints are also accepted via a local councillor, MP or from the Tenants' Committee.
+All complaints will be investigated in accordance with this policy.